geyang/many-world/README.md

 #### Peg Insertion (2D)

-use '"a"' key to get access to the raw action.
+use `"a"` key to access the raw, continuous action.

 | key        | "Free" | Regular |
 | ---------- | ------ | ------- |